"""Utility functions for site analysis.

 for i, (centre_idx, required) in enumerate(zip(centre_atoms, required_coord)):

-if len(neighbors) == required:
+if len(within_cutoff) == required:

 return complete_environments